 Terry Samuels: Yeah.
 It does its thing and it’s accurate.
 We used to, six, eight months ago, we Google the testing tool and search console.
-You would still get some errors through search console and it would pass the testing tool, but it seems to me that’s kind of fixed now.
-So I don’t know if it was in the search console side or this side, but the point is, I use this tool constantly.
+You would still get some errors through the search console and it would pass the testing tool, but it seems to me that’s kind of fixed now.
+So I don’t know if it was on the search console side or this side, but the point is, I use this tool constantly.

 And so, that’s kind of how we use this tool to find out about that.
-And it’s just matter of seeing if it liked it or not.
+And it’s just a matter of seeing if it liked it or not.
 If it didn’t like it, you delete it and try something else.

 Jesse Dolan: Yeah.
 Can I parse it out and understand what I input or not, right?
 At the end of the day.

 Terry Samuels: Yes.
-And a lot of people don’t know too, that you can make changes in here.
+And a lot of people don’t know too, that you can make changes here.
 If you get an error you can make a change in here and hit that gray arrow at the bottom that says validate and it’ll validate it to see if you fixed it.
-The challenge of it is, is keep track what you’re fixing in here because it’s not on your text file.
+The challenge of it is, is keep track of what you’re fixing in here because it’s not on your text file.
 So it does save time because you’re missing one comma or something, but if you change the comma in here, you have to make sure you change the comma on your file that you’re working in.

 Jesse Dolan: Great point.
 Yeah.
 That stuff can definitely get confusing if you’re missing in both.
 And oh, you’re saying if you’ve got a production-ready, text file, an in-progress text file and now you’re making changes in the testing tool itself just remember where you’re at.

 Terry Samuels: Exactly.
 Just keep track of yourself.